santoshkumarmahato17/ATM-Simulator-System/README.md

 # ATM-Simulator-System
-This project is a python mini project.
-Tophic Name is ATM Simulator System. this project is user frendlly and eassy to understand.
-As a beginner in python programing language.
-You  can learn and You can use this project. this project based on the core logic of banking systems using fundamental Python concepts.
-It serves as an excellent foundation for underrstanding trancaction management, input, validtion, and secure authentication flows.
+The project is built upon the fundamental concepts of banking systems using foundational Python features.
+It serves as an excellent foundation for understanding transaction management, user input validation, and secure authentication flows within a simple, simulation-based environment.

 ![image alt](https://github.com/santoshkumarmahato20/ATM-Simulator-System/blob/6dafc25b82a93ea47dea0304c71ba03196205c57/WhatsApp%20Image%202025-11-28%20at%207.05.21%20PM.jpeg)